What is Family Violence?

 Unfortunately, it is not uncommon for a partner to make false or exaggerated

-claims of family violence in order to gain a leg up in custody or
+claims of assault or domestic violence in order to gain a leg up in

-family violence lawyer today to discuss what can be done to reclaim your
+domestic violence lawyer proudly serving Austin, Texas today to discuss what can be done to reclaim your reputation.